sjentsch/lsjDocs/Ch07/Ch07_Probability_3.rst

 probabilities should obey.
 There are lots of different ways of arriving at these rules.
 The most commonly used approach is based on the work of Andrey Kolmogorov, one of the great Soviet mathematicians of the 20th century.
-I won’t go into a lot of detail, but I’ll try to give you a bit of a sense of how it works.
-And in order to do so I’m going to have to talk about my trousers.
+I will not go into a lot of detail, but I will try to give you a bit of a sense of how it works.
+And in order to do so I am going to have to talk about my trousers.

 Introducing probability distributions